libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Demonstration

 \subsection{Setting Local Grids Information}

 As described in \sref{subsubsec:amr-grid}, each MPI process only needs to provide the hierarchy information and data of the local grids associated with this process.
 The following example first calls the API function \texttt{yt\_get\_GridsPtr} to obtain the pointer to the \texttt{yt\_grid} array, which stores the grid information for each grid held by the simulation process.
-It fills in the grid information with a unique \texttt{id} of 0 at the first element of the \texttt{yt\_grid} array (\texttt{grids[0]}), as a demonstration. \libyt\ uses $0$-indexed AMR level, so \texttt{level} starts from $0$.
-The parent grid index \texttt{parent\_id} is set to $-1$ since this grid is at the root level and does not have a parent grid.
+It fills in the grid information with a unique \texttt{id} of 0 at the first element of the \texttt{yt\_grid} array (\texttt{grids[0]}), as a demonstration. {\libyt\ uses $0$-indexed AMR level, where \texttt{level=0} corresponds to the root grid covering the entire simulation domain at a user-specified coarsest resolution, and higher values represent progressively finer grids.} The parent grid index \texttt{parent\_id} is set to $-1$ since this grid is at the root level and does not have a parent grid.
 The field data pointer \texttt{data} points to the in-memory data array of the first field on this grid.
 Note that the field data pointers set here and the field information array set in \sref{subsec:setting-field-information} must share the same indexing, meaning each field occupies the same position in both arrays.
 We can also assign a particle attribute data array to this grid.
 The attribute data pointers assigned to API should align with the particle information array set in \sref{subsec:setting-particle-information}.
 For example, \texttt{particle\_data[0][1].data\_ptr = pos\_y} assigns array pointer \texttt{pos\_y} to the second attribute of the first particle type.
 We also set the grid's left edge, right edge, and number of cells along each spatial direction. \\ \\ {

 }